teamspatzenhirn/rig_reconfigure/README.md

 The following features are not implemented yet, but would be nice to have.
 PRs are welcome!

-- feedback about the success of modifying parameters
+- feedback about the success of modifying parameters (intended: directly behind the parameters, e.g. using spinners / checkmarks)
-- feedback if the node dies while parameters are displayed
 - support for array parameters
-- buttons for expanding / collapsing all tree nodes
+- consideration of limits specified in the [parameter description](https://docs.ros2.org/galactic/api/rcl_interfaces/msg/ParameterDescriptor.html)

 ## Screenshots